DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 To teach children aged 3 to 11 in primary school, you will also need to meet a standard in physics, chemistry or biology equivalent to a grade 4 GCSE.

 A GCSE is an academic qualification awarded for exams in England, usually taken at age 16.
-[We can help you](#get-support-and-advice) show your English, maths and science qualifications are the same standard as a grade 4 GCSE].
+[We can help you](#get-support-and-advice) show your English, maths and science qualifications are the same standard as a grade 4 GCSE.

 If you do not have qualifications that are equivalent to GCSEs, you may be able to sit a test set by training providers to show your knowledge of English, maths and science.
 [You can contact us for advice about this](#get-support-and-advice).